just226/messy-doc/README.md

 3. Files in archive like zip or rar need to be process.

-4. There should have some security considerations, like the conversation between master and worker, the security of ES etc..
+4. There should have some security considerations, like the conversation between master and worker, the security of ES and Portal etc..

 5. A comprehensive API need to be adapted, and socket have less overhead then web API